-- 1. Check the most recent Drug List we sent you in the mail. - 2.
+- 1. Check the most recent Drug List we provided electronically. - 2.
 Visit the plan's website (www.thpmp.org).
 The Drug List on the website is always the most current. - 3.
 Call Customer Relations to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
 (Phone numbers for Customer Relations are printed on the back cover of this booklet.)